 Australian Medical Association (AMA)

 Prof Reeves has an ongoing academic commitment with more than 56 career academic publications and 26 research grants and projects.
-He has also provided expert witness at coronial inquests into anaphylactic deaths.
+He also continues to provide expert witness at the supreme court and coronial inquests into anaphylactic deaths.
 He continues to be a teacher of under and post-graduate university students and trainee specialist doctors.

 Glenn’s special interests lie in autoimmune disease illness including coeliac, lupus, scleroderma and Pulmonary Arterial Hypertension.